PastJ/Google-Data-Analyst-Capstone-Project-2025/README.md

 ## How to Reproduce
 To replicate or explore this analysis:
-1. Open the `cyclistic_analysis.Rmd` file in RStudio.
+1. Open the `Capstone_Markdown.Rmd` file in RStudio.
 2. Load the cleaned dataset or download fresh data from the Cyclistic (Divvy) system.
 3. Knit the file or run chunks to explore the code, visualizations, and findings.